MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Checks whether there are any SDK message processing steps that are disabled.
+This rule checks for any disabled SDK message processing steps.
 Disabled SDK message processing steps lead to incorrect behavior when using Field Service.

 ### Why it fails

-Fails if any of the Field Service SDK message processing steps are disabled.
+This rule fails if any of the Field Service SDK message processing steps are disabled.

 ### How to fix